Solutions. At your speed.

 We are committed to preserving the privacy and confidentiality of your health information.
 We are required by certain state and federal regulations to implement policies and procedures to safeguard your health information.
 Copies of our privacy policies and procedures are maintained in our business office.
 We are required by state and federal regulations to abide by the privacy practices described in this notice, including any future revisions that we may make to the notice as may become necessary or as authorized by law.

-Individually identifiable information about your past, present, or future health or condition, the provision of healthcare to you, or payment for the healthcare treatment or services you receive is considered protected health information (PHI).
-Accordingly, we are required to provide you with this Privacy Notice that contains information regarding our privacy practices to explain how, when and why we may use or disclose your PHI and your rights and our obligations regarding any such uses or disclosures.
-Except in specified circumstances, we must use or disclose only the minimum amount of PHI necessary to accomplish the intended purpose of the use or disclosure of such information.
+Individually identifiable information about your past, present, or future health or condition, the provision of healthcare to you, or payment for the healthcare treatment or services you receive is considered protected health information.
+Accordingly, we are required to provide you with this Privacy Notice that contains information regarding our privacy practices to explain how, when and why we may use or disclose your protected health information and your rights and our obligations regarding any such uses or disclosures.
+Except in specified circumstances, we must use or disclose only the minimum amount of protected health information necessary to accomplish the intended purpose of the use or disclosure of such information.

-We reserve the right to change this notice at any time and to make the revised or changed notice effective for PHI that we already have about you as well as any information we receive in the future about you.
+We reserve the right to change this notice at any time and to make the revised or changed notice effective for protected health information that we already have about you as well as any information we receive in the future about you.
 Should we revise/change this Privacy Notice, we will promptly post the revision on this internet website.
-You also may request and obtain a copy of any new/revised Privacy Notice from the contact person identified on the last page of this notice.
+You also may request and obtain a copy of any new/revised Privacy Notice from the contact person identified at the bottom of this notice.
+The Privacy Notice will contain an effective date at the bottom of the Privacy Notice.

-Should you have questions concerning our Privacy Notice, our contact information is listed on the last page of this document.
+Should you have questions concerning our Privacy Notice, our contact information is listed at the bottom of this document.

 II.
 How We May Use and Disclose Your Protected Health Information